mconstantine/cooler/README.md

 Update `appName`, `appVersion` and `scalaVersion` inside `compose.yml` if needed, matching the values of `server/build.sbt`.

-- `docker compose build`
+- `docker compose build --no-cache`
 - `docker push registry.mconst.it/cooler`

 From the server:

+- If it changed, copy the `compose.yml` file into the server
-- `docker compose up -d` (still not sure about how it will sync with changes)
+- `docker compose up -d`